Have a credit problem and can’t get a bank to accept your home loan application?

-When you are eligible to refinance your loan, then you should switch back to a cheap loan with a major lender such as a bank, building society or credit union and benefit from their lower interest rates.
+When you’re eligible to refinance your loan, you can switch back to a major lender and get a cheaper interest rate.

 Am I eligible to refinance back to a bank?